lsimediasarl/OpenTileServerDebian/README.md

 releases

 ## Release
-The script is an early stage and is in a work in progress sate, but it work well in default context (barbone Debian Stretch install).
+The script is quit tested and it works well in default context (barbone Debian Stretch install).

 ## Script usage
 Two script are available, one for each backend, choose the wanted one and then